anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 |Virtual compute resource (vCPU) utilization | Y | Y |
 |External storage capacity | N | N |

-> Open Point 1: Does ONAP have some relevant spec or VNF declaration schema so that CNTT can re-use/revise to cover what we need ?
+> Open Point 1: Does ONAP have some relevant spec or VNF declaration schema so that Anuket can re-use/revise to cover what we need ?
 Or define a new one ?

 > Open Point 2: What principles should be followed if some the pre-define VNF profile items does not match what actual requires ?
 How to adjust, "ceiling", "floor", "customise" ?